Accounting Principles, Ledgers, and Parallel Accounting

 - 0L: This mandatory leading ledger is a local ledger based on the generally accepted accounting principles (GAAP) of your country or region.

-- 2L: This optional corporate or group ledger is based on IFRS.
+- 2L: This optional corporate or group ledger is by default based on IFRS.

-- 3L: This optional corporate or group ledger is based on US GAAP.
+- 3L: This optional corporate or group ledger is by default based on US GAAP.

-You can use the following ledger or ledger combinations (parallel ledgers):
+You can use the following ledger or, if you use parallel accounting, ledger combinations (parallel ledgers):